 Barroerock Construction Limited has been fined after repeated asbestos failings.
 Canterbury Crown Court heard yesterday how the Health and Safety Executive (HSE) carried out two investigations of working practices of the site in 2013 and 2014 while Barroerock were converting into flats a former nine storey office building in Ashford, Kent, which was known to… Read more

-We did a Asbestos survey in bath and found Asbestos Containing Materials in the wall of the basement sitars and also in other locations within the property showing the importance of undertaking asbestos management surveys.
+We did an Asbestos Management Survey in Bath and found Asbestos Containing Materials in the wall of the basement stairs.
+Asbestos was also found in other locations within the property showing the importance of undertaking asbestos management surveys.
 For complete peace of mind contact us today to talk more about your requirements.

 Asbestos can be found in any building built before the year 2000 (houses, factories, offices, schools, hospitals etc) and causes around 5000 deaths every year.
 Why is asbestos dangerous?
 Asbestos still kills around 5000 workers each year, this is more than the number of people killed on the road.
 Around 20 tradesman die each week… Read more